Nuwa-genomics/Nuwa/README.md

 Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction or even spatial transcriptomics.
 Nuwa aims to integrate several deep learning models in a visual, easy to use interface with other filtering and data analysis familiar to scanpy users.

 >[!WARNING]
 >Project is still in its infancy, **not** recommended for use in research or commercial use.
+Still missing support for exporting some python and R scripts.

 ## Getting Started